IsNielsen/upgraded-giggle/README.md

-# 2610 Django + Vite Starting Point
-This project serves as a starting point you to use as a starting point for Django applications that use Vite as the asset server for development.
-You are welcome to us this project for all of your assignments beginning with Module 5.
+## Authors:
+Ally Hassett
+Isaac Nielsen

 ## Strategy
 This application is a hybrid MPA and SPA.
-It reuses all of the login stuff that we did at the end of module 3 - there is a separate page for signup/signin.
+Tere is a separate page for signup/signin.
 Once a user is logged in they are redirected to the / view which then renders the SPA application created using React and Vite.

 ## Creating a new application
 1. Clone the repo `git clone git@github.com:dittonjs/2610DjangoViteStarter.git <your-new-project-name>`.
 Replace `<your-new-project-name>` with the name you want give to your project.